korpling/salt/salt-doc/src/main/doxygen/access.md

 docGraph.getRelations();

-//access all outgoing relations of a node (the first structure node) List&lt;SRelation&lt;SNode, SNode>> out= docGraph.getOutRelations(docGraph.getStructures().get(0).getId());
+//access all outgoing relations of a node (the first structure node) List<SRelation<SNode, SNode>> out= docGraph.getOutRelations(docGraph.getStructures().get(0).getId());
-//access all incoming relations of a node (the first structure node) List&lt;SRelation&lt;SNode, SNode>> in= docGraph.getInRelations(docGraph.getStructures().get(0).getId());
+//access all incoming relations of a node (the first structure node) List<SRelation<SNode, SNode>> in= docGraph.getInRelations(docGraph.getStructures().get(0).getId());
 ~~~

 Another and very powerful mechanism to access a Salt model is the traversal of a Salt graph.
 Traversing in Salt means, that along a traversing order each node and relation in the Salt graph is visited.
 Via a callback the traversal give you the chance to react on the current node and relation.
-For more information, please read article @ref traverse.
+For more information, please read the article @ref traverse.